taj-ny/kwin-effects-forceblur/README.md

 > [!NOTE]
 > If the effect stops working after a system upgrade, you will need to rebuild it.

-Since kwin-effects-forceblur is a fork, you need to disable the stock blur effect and any other blur effects you may be using.
+This effect will conflict with the stock blur effect and any other forks of it.

 1. Install the plugin.
 2. Open the *Desktop Effects* page in *System Settings*.